MCSitar/colab_zirc_dims/advanced_local_installation.md

 1. [Install Anaconda](https://docs.anaconda.com/anaconda/install/index.html)
 2. Open Anaconda
 3. (Optional but recommended) [Create and activate a new virtual environment](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-with-commands)
-4. [Install an appropriate version of CUDA-equipped Pytorch](https://pytorch.org/).
-Please refer to Pytorch documentation as to CUDA versions, etc. as these will depend on your device.
+4. [Install an appropriate version of CUDA-equipped (for Windows/Linux) or 'Default' (for Mac) Pytorch](https://pytorch.org/).
+Please refer to Pytorch documentation as to versions, etc. as this will depend on your device.
 5. Install opencv by running the command ```pip install opencv-python```
 6. [Install Detectron2](https://github.com/facebookresearch/detectron2/blob/main/INSTALL.md).
 Follow [these directions](https://medium.com/@yogeshkumarpilli/how-to-install-detectron2-on-windows-10-or-11-2021-aug-with-the-latest-build-v0-5-c7333909676f) for Windows installation.